Tests

 The agent takes too long on one step

-The run is failing after UI changes
+The run fails after UI changes

 The agent keeps getting stuck at the same step